scottburton11/burger-time/README.md

 Burger Time may behave weirdly if the clock has never run.
 When in doubt, set the game clock, then use the `resetHunger` method (below) to reinitialize an actor.
 ## GM Macros
 The following useful macros are available for GMs:
-* `Burger Time.resetHunger(actor)` - Resets all Burger Time flags, and removes any ActiveEffects.
+* `game.BurgerTime.resetHunger(actor)` - Resets all Burger Time flags, and removes any ActiveEffects.
-* `Burger Time.showHungerTable()` - Show a table of all active actors and their hunger status.
+* `game.BurgerTime.showHungerTable()` - Show a table of all active actors and their hunger status.
 ## Requirements

 * [About Time](https://gitlab.com/tposney/about-time)